 Columbus, Ohio 43215-4183

 Office Hours: 8:00 AM to 4:45 PM

-Classes are FREE and offered on Mondays and Wednesdays from 9:30-11:30 AM or 6:30-8:30 PM at Owens Community College in Findlay and 9:30-11:30 am on Tuesday and Thursday at Fostoria Learning Center.
+Classes are FREE and offered on Mondays and Wednesdays from 5:30-7:30 PM at Vanguard Workforce Development Building in Fremont, Mondays, and Wednesdays from 9:30-11:30 AM or 6:30-8:30 PM at Owens Community College in Findlay and 9:30-11:30 am on Tuesday and Thursday at Fostoria Learning Center.
+Due to the COVID-19 pandemic, ESOL classes are currently held virtually online for students.
 Classes are taught to adults who wish to learn basic written and spoken English.
 Classes improve reading comprehension, conversational and written English skills.
-During the first night of class, you will attend orientation and take a placement test.
-This will tell you what levels you are coming into class.
+New students complete registration, attend orientation, and take a placement test to tell us about your skills and abilities.

-FOCUS – Offered at Terra State Community College, this FREE course helps students to be successful on the ACCUPLACER Placement Test and in college.
+Offered at Terra State Community College, this FREE course helps students achieve success on the ACCUPLACER Placement Tests and in college.
 This “Bridge Program” is intended to prepare students to enter and succeed in a post-secondary degree or certificate program.
 Each section will run in 8-week blocks throughout the semester, so students can prepare accordingly!
-For more information, call 419.334.6901, ext.
+For more information, call 419.334.6901 ext.
 2703.